Punpun1643/nus-sds-ml-deployment/README.md

     - Run `docker --version` to check the installed version.

     - Run `docker run hello-world` to ensure Docker can pull and run images.

+#### Installing Docker on Windows

+1. Prerequisites:
+    - Windows 10 64-bit: Pro, Enterprise, or Education (Build 16299 or later).
+For Windows 10 Home, ensure you're updated to at least version 2004 and follow additional steps during setup.

+    - Hyper-V and Containers Windows features must be enabled.
+Docker will enable these for you, but if you're using a virtual machine, ensure that it's configured for virtualization.

+2. Download Docker Desktop for Windows:
+    - Go to the official Docker website: [Docker Hub](https://hub.docker.com/)

+    - Navigate to "Get Docker" or "Docker Desktop".

+    - Download the Docker Desktop for Windows installer.

+3. Install Docker:
+    - Locate the downloaded .exe file and double-click to run the installer.

+    - Follow the installation wizard instructions.
+It may require a restart.

+4. Run Docker:
+    - Once installed, launch Docker from the Start menu or desktop icon.

+    - Docker will start as a tray application.

+    - The first time you start Docker, it might take some time to initialize and enable required features.

+5. Verify Installation:
+    - Open Command Prompt or PowerShell.

+    - Run `docker --version` to check the installed version.

+    - Run `docker run hello-world` to ensure Docker can pull and run images.

+(Windows 10 Home Users Only):
+- Install the WSL 2 Linux kernel update package.

+- Set WSL 2 as your default version with `wsl --set-default-version 2`.